Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: A Technology-Adjusted Diagnostic for Explosive Prices

 \subsection{The Adjustment Procedure}

 The size distortion documented in Appendix~\ref{sec:simulation} arises because the standard PSY test does not account for the technology-driven component of fundamentals.
-Our remedy is to estimate this component and remove it before applying PSY.
+We therefore estimate this component and remove it before applying PSY.
+The procedure is best understood as a diagnostic.
+Under exact separability between technology proxies and speculative dynamics, the adjusted residual isolates the bubble component up to stationary noise.
+When speculative valuations feed back into technology variables, the residual remains informative but no longer has a literal structural interpretation as the bubble itself; Section~\ref{subsec:feedback_bounds} characterizes this case explicitly.